 A financial services firm deploys Bedrock Agents for compliance document processing.
 Agents parse regulatory filings, extract requirements, and flag gaps against internal policies.

-Stack: Amazon Bedrock Agents + Amazon Kendra (knowledge base) + custom Lambda actions Scale: 2,000+ documents/day across 12 regulatory domains Result: 78% reduction in analyst review time
+Stack: Amazon Bedrock Agents + Amazon Kendra (knowledge base) + custom Lambda actions Scale signal: High-volume document review across multiple policy domains Typical outcome: Analysts spend less time extracting repeatable requirements and more time reviewing flagged exceptions

 Pattern 2: The Sales Team Transformation

 A SaaS company uses Salesforce Agentforce to qualify inbound leads.
-Agents research prospects using company data, score lead quality, and schedule meetings with the right sales rep-all within Salesforce.
+Agents research prospects using company data, score lead quality, and prepare the next action inside Salesforce.

 Pattern 3: The Startup Sprint